online-go/gtp2ogs/docs/OPTIONS-LIST.md

 (e.g.  UserA,UserB,UserC  do not put spaces in between)

   ```--bansranked``` Comma separated list of user names or IDs who
-are banned from playing ranked games
+are banned from ranked games

   ```--bansunranked``` Comma separated list of user names or IDs who
-are banned from playing unranked game
+are banned from unranked games

 The "bans" arguments are an exception to the general rule of using only general argument alone, or specific ranked/unranked instead :